mattlockyer/near-cs-linkdrop/README.md

 ## Testing

 ```
-yarn
+yarn				// install
+yarn test:full 		// build contract and run a full e2e test
+yarn test:deloy 	// build contract and redeploy
-yarn test // run a full contract deployment and go through a simple claim
+yarn test:create 	// create a linkdrop and store it's link in a txt file in project root
-yarn start // WIP frontend to claim linkdrops
+yarn start 			// frontend to claim linkdrops
 ```

-When running `yarn test` it will delete and recreate your contract account, deploy a new contract and run a basic drop + key + claim cycle.
+When running `yarn test:full` or `yarn test:deploy` it will delete and recreate the sub account you use for your contract. `REACT_APP_contractId` in your `.env`.

-Recommendation: to rapidly deploy the contract and test against it without the full cycle, create a new test file and run that.
+Recommendation: to rapidly test against contract features e.g. `add drop

 ## Overview of LinkDrops